 - Uncontrolled leg movements

-Those discomforts can become serious enough that the WHO guidelines recommend that users who plan to undergo methadone treatment avoid heroin withdrawal.
+Those discomforts can become serious enough that the WHO guidelines recommend that users ask their primary care physician about methadone treatment and heroin withdrawal.

 Indeed, death is even possible during heroin withdrawal if you have certain other medical conditions, NIDA warns.
 Someone who has preexisting conditions is most vulnerable to the changes in heart rate, diarrhea, and vomiting that are part of withdrawal, Donald Rogers tells WebMD Connect to Care.
 He’s a community outreach director with The Recovery Village outside Philadelphia.